-Starting in the rustic east of Nepal, homeland of the Rais and other ‘middle-hill’ Nepalis, we begin our journey from Tumlingtar, landing on a grass runway next to the groves of tangerine trees.
+Starting in the rustic east of Nepal, the homeland of the Rais and other ‘middle-hill’ Nepalis, we begin our journey from Tumlingtar, landing on a grass runway next to the groves of tangerine trees.
 We trek along the turquoise Arun River, through the green, terraced hills of the Arun and Salpa Valleys to Solu, and continue traversing across the many high ridges that characterize Nepal’s lush middle hills.
 We pass through lively, thatched Rai and Sherpa villages as we head towards Lukla and the old Tibetan trading center of Namche Bazaar.

-During this trip we will pass along a tranquil turquoise river viewing the diversity of the region as we change altitudes to capture jungle vegetation, terraced rice fields and snow-capped peaks along the way.
-Learn the ways of the mysterious Sherpa culture while taking a unique path including all the highlights of the Khumbu Region including sights of Everest, the Gokyo Lakes, Gokyo Ri and timeless untouched Sherpa villages to create the adventure of a lifetime.
-Join our professionals sherpas to make this trip happen.
+During this trip, we will pass along a tranquil turquoise river viewing the diversity of the region as we change altitudes to capture jungle vegetation, terraced rice fields, and snow-capped peaks along the way.
+Learn the ways of the mysterious Sherpa culture while taking a unique path including all the highlights of the Khumbu Region including sights of Everest, the Gokyo Lakes, Gokyo Ri, and timeless untouched Sherpa villages to create the adventure of a lifetime.
+Join our professional’s sherpas to make this trip happen.

 Upon arrival in Kathmandu, you will be kindly welcomed by our team and later you will be taken to your hotel.
 Feel free to enjoy your day here in Kathmandu.
 You will stay overnight in a hotel.